Russians demonstrate Oreshnik missile system in Belarus after alleged attack on Putin residence

 Details: Earlier, self-proclaimed president of Belarus Alexander Lukashenko said that the Oreshnik missile system had been delivered to the country from Russia.

-Russia's Defence Ministry said that all conditions had been created in Belarus in advance "for combat duty and for the accommodation of Russian soldiers" and that the unit's personnel are mastering new combat patrol areas.
+Russia's Defence Ministry said that all conditions had been created in Belarus in advance "for combat duty and for the accommodation of Russian soldiers" and that the unit's personnel are familiarising themselves with the new combat patrol areas.

 It was also stated that specialised personnel from the launch crews, communications, security and power supply units, as well as drivers and mechanics of Oreshnik vehicles, have undergone retraining using modern training equipment.